Email Connected Service

 Screenshot_2021-05-10_at_16.28.25.png

-• IMAP - only unread messages will be synced and "Seen" flag will be sent after synchronization.
+• IMAP - only unread messages will be synced, and the "Seen" flag will be sent after synchronisation.

 OAuth 2.0 Mechanism for Gmail and Outlook IMAP